 Since then, however, the two-year MPP degree has grown and become the central focus of the Bloustein School’s Program in Public Policy.
-The program has grown steadily: Now, approximately 25–30 MPP students and a handful of MPAP students are admitted each year.
+The program has grown steadily: Now, approximately 25 to 30 MPP students and a handful of MPAP students are admitted each year.
 Fourteen full-time faculty members are affiliated with the program.
-While the program continues to send graduates to jobs in New Jersey State government, graduates also work in other state capitals, in Washington, D.C., and around the world.
-The Bloustein School now offers more than a dozen concentrations and joint degrees with Rutgers Law School, Rutgers Business School, the UMDNJ School of Public Health, and its own Program in Urban Planning and Policy Development.
+While the program continues to send graduates to jobs in New Jersey State and other state governments, they also work in Washington, D.C., and around the world.
+The Bloustein School now offers more than a dozen concentrations and joint degrees with Rutgers Law School, Rutgers Business School, the Rutgers School of Public Health, and its own Program in Urban Planning and Policy Development.

 In 2011 the MPP degree was accredited by NASPAA.
 This accreditation is part of a broader effort to grow the program and expand its reach.
 It is intended that the MPP program will continue to gain attention for its overall excellence in public policy and particular expertise in social policy and community development in the years ahead.